 In 2021 we opened a space of conversation to enhance the leadership of preschool aides within the Network.
 To that end, we held two virtual meetings with high participation from the Network's 14 territories.
 They deepened the discussion on the pedagogical role of aides and on the functioning of educational networks, particularly UBC.
 They served as two opportunities to exchange experiences and insights among peers, and they represented a major step to acknowledge their importance within the Network.

-Since the beginning of the UBC program, collaborative work between preschool aides and teachers has been key to the teaching-learning process.
+gram, collaborative work between preschool aides and teachers has been key to the teaching-learning process.
 From our perspective, they play important roles in the daily management of learning experiences and hold a fundamental role in the classroom.